Woyengi: Role in Ogboinba's myth

 In Ogboinba's myth, which recounted the story of a woman, Ogboinba, who wished to change her gifts from magical powers to childbearing, Woyengi played the role of a wrathful goddess.
 Ogboinba, who went on a journey to meet Woyengi so she could fulfill Ogboinba's wish, had her request summarily rejected by Woyengi.
 However, Ogboinba was adamant and challenged Woyengi to a magical battle.
 Woyengi was enraged by Ogboinba's audacity and took away her powers instead.
 To escape Woyengi's rage, Ogboinba fled into the eyes of a pregnant woman, where she is said to remain until now.

+Woyengi's Creations

+Woyengi created two women, believed by some to be her daughters.
+The first daughter gave birth to many children, while the second daughter, chose to wield magic over the world.
+Both daughters grew up as sisters, after being married, both fulfilled the destiny set for them.
+The first woman is unknown, the second daughter was known as Ogboinba.
+Ogboinba was disheartened by her choice since she couldn't enjoy the love of a child, unlike her sister.